ahmetozturkjs/React-Beginner-Projects/6-todolist-app/README.md

 ![bootstrapicon](https://user-images.githubusercontent.com/107856471/206543783-9cd0f34e-ec86-47cf-bea8-281977847e5c.png)
 ![reacticon](https://user-images.githubusercontent.com/107856471/206543884-3b4b74e0-a4db-4bf4-b2c8-15ed505b6d5e.png)

-You will build a simple to-do app where users can add different types of notes.
+a simple to-do app where users can add different types of notes.
 In addition, users can approve or delete notes from the list.

 Topics Covered:
 React basics such as components, state, props.
 React Hooks lifecycle ie useEffect() and using controlled HTML form in React.